Anthropology

 Archaeology is a subfield of anthropology that studies past human societies from their material remains.
 Explores the development of archaeology as a scientific discipline.
 Archaeological methods and theories will be explained using case studies from the continents of Africa, Asia, Australia, Europe and the Americas.
 This course satisfies the Cultural Diversity requirement.

+Same as HIST 1021.
 This course will compare uses of the body as a social signifier in Western and non-Western cultures.
 It will explore how culture shapes the images, uses and meanings of the human body.
 It concentrates on different historical and beliefs in five areas: how the body works; sex and gender; eating manners and food; pain and punishment; beauty and bodily mutilation.
 This course satisfies the Cultural Diversity requirement.

 ANTHRO 1025 World Cultures: 3 semester hours